c6-dev/openapi-downgrader/README.md

 Use [editor.swagger.io](https://editor.swagger.io) to verify the output.

-External references, whether files our remote resources, are currently NOT supported - the input YAML must contain the entire spec.
+External references, both files and remote resources, are currently NOT supported - the input YAML must contain the entire spec.

 Loosely based on [api-spec-converter](https://github.com/LucyBot-Inc/api-spec-converter), but trimmed down and rewritten in C++ for speed and ease of use.